rust-lang/cargo/src/doc/src/reference/registries.md

 ```

 The `index` key should be a URL to a git repository with the registry's index.
-Dependencies in a manifest can then refer to the name of the registry with the
-`registry` key to tell Cargo to fetch from that registry:
+A crate can then depend on a crate from another registry by specifying the
+`registry` key and a value of the registry's name in that dependency's entry
+in `Cargo.toml`:

 ```toml
 # Sample Cargo.toml